nats-io/nats-architecture-and-design/adr/ADR-32.md

 - A callback handler or promise where the framework can notify when the service has stopped.
 Note that this is independent of the NATS connection, and it should be possible to run multiple services under a single connection.
+- `addEndpoint()` - OPTIONAL - used to configure new endpoints on a service.
+   Alternatively, endpoints can be passed directly in configuration.

 On startup a service is assigned an unique `id`.
 This `id` is used to distinguish different instances of the service and allow for a specific instance